Warburg in talks with banks, NBFCs for stake sale in Home First Finance

 Home First was founded by former Citibank bigwigs — Jerry Rao, PS Jayakumar and Manoj Viswanathan — in 2010.
 While Rao is said to have cashed out of the company, Jayakumar and Viswanathan collectively hold less than 4 per cent stake.
 Viswanath is the MD & CEO of the company.

 BusinessLine reached out to Home First for comments, but the company said the respective investors should be contacted.
-Warburg did not respond to queries sent via email.
+Warburg did not offer any comments.
 Sources indicate that if Warburg closes a deal at attractive valuations, True North may also join the transaction.
 But when contacted, True North said that they are not placing shares of Home First on the block.

 True North (earlier known as India Value Fund Advisors) and GIC are the promoters of Home First and hold 20.19 per cent and 13.39 per cent stake, respectively.
 They have been invested in the company since 2017, while Bessemer Capital, a series A investor in Home First holds 7.77 stake.